-NOTE: The 2016 Version of the navX-Micro Android Library for FTC is tested with the current 2017 version of the "ftc\app" library for use with the Modern Robotics Core Device Interface Module.
+NOTE: The 2019 Version of the navX-sensor Android Library for FTC has currently been tested with the FTC "ftc_app" library for the 2019 season, and has been verified to operate correctly with the REV Expansion and Control Hubs.

-The navx\ftc Android software library supports access to navX-Model devices via the I2C communication interface.
+The navx_ftc Android software library supports access to navX-Model devices via the I2C communication interface.
 Several example programs are provided, demonstrating how to use a navX-Model device in a FTC-based robot control application.